WXZttnn/documentation/content/applications/inventory_and_mrp/barcode/setup/operation_types.rst

          Scanning :guilabel:`Receipts (WHIN)` will create a brand new receipt, even if the contents match an existing receipt exactly.

-- :guilabel:`Delivery Orders (WHOUT)` opens the currently scheduled delivery orders
+- :guilabel:`Delivery Orders (WHOUT)` opens the currently scheduled delivery orders.
 - :guilabel:`Manufacturing (WHMANUF)` creates a new manufacturing order.
 Scanning a product barcode from here will add it to the *Producing* list.
 - :guilabel:`Internal Transfers (WHINT)` creates a new transfer order. :doc:`Location barcodes